 We may meet a new friend who can put us in touch with others, or we may also be able to approach individuals or companies that are of particular interest to us.
 This way, social media provides us with the opportunity to expand our network in a meaningful and positive manner.

 Moreover, it facilitates the process of networking for individuals who may be more introverted.

 Another advantage of social media is the fact that it can help ease feelings of loneliness.
 This is especially important for those who have clinical depression and who feel, in some cases, isolation and loneliness.

 Through social media, we can reach out and connect with others who have similar experiences, or who can offer support to those who are struggling.
 As a result, many people can find a social support network and make new friends, which helps ease feelings of loneliness.

 One of the main advantages of social media is when a crisis occurs, such as a natural disaster, information can be quickly communicated to large groups of people.
 As a result, social media can often be a good starting point for a range of support services.

-For example, it can offer support to groups and individuals on emotional and wellbeing issues.
-It can also support fundraising and providing financial aid to help relief efforts.
+For example, it can offer support to groups and individuals on emotional and well-being issues.
+It can also support fundraising and provide financial aid to help relief efforts.

 5. Promotes Expressing Oneself